Flax Seed Oil - 100ml

 1. Vitamin B 1

-2. Omega 3 fatty Acid
+2. Omega 3 Fatty Acid

 Health Benefits of Oilcure Flax Seed Oil :

 Reduce Heart Disease Risk: The primary omega-3 fatty acid in flaxseeds—alpha-linolenic acid, or ALA—can be helpful to the cardiovascular system in and of itself.
 As the building block for other messaging molecules that help prevent excessive inflammation, ALA can help protect the blood vessels from inflammatory damage.
-Numerous studies have shown the ability of dietary flaxseeds to increase our blood levels of ALA, even when those flaxseeds have been ground and incorporated into baked goods like breads or muffins.
+Numerous studies have shown the ability of dietary flaxseeds to increase our blood levels of ALA, even when those flaxseeds have been ground and incorporated into baked goods like bread or muffins.
 When flaxseeds are consumed, two other omega-3 fatty acids have also been shown to increase in the bloodstream, namely, eicosapentaenoic acid (EPA) and docosapentaenoic acid (DPA).
 Increases in EPA and DPA also help provide inflammatory protection.

 Reduce the risk of breast cancer: Studies suggest that flaxseed oil may help prevent the growth of breast tumors.
 In one Canadian Study, researchers discovered that flaxseed oil prevented breast tumor growth, likely through ALA content.
 People with breast cancer should not take any nutritional supplement without their doctor's approval.